Get

 Some of the risk factors for strokes in cats are unavoidable.
 However, there are a few things you can do to mitigate the risk of a stroke.
 It’s essential to visit the vet clinic regularly for checkups.
 Early identification and management of potential health issues, such as diabetes and high blood pressure, can reduce the risk of strokes.

 Ensure your cat is a healthy weight and consumes a balanced, nutritious diet.
 This reduces unnecessary strain on their cardiovascular system.
-Make sure you are up to date with parasite treatment and only use products prescribed by your vet.
+Make sure you are up to date with parasite treatment and only use products prescribed by a vet.

 What Increases the Risk of a Stroke in Cats?